ruimarinho/docker-openvpn-monitor/README.md

 - `OPENVPNMONITOR_DEFAULT_<PROPERTY>`: populates the global `[OpenVPN-Monitor]` section.
 - `OPENVPNMONITOR_SITES_<INDEX>_<PROPERTY>`: populates each site section. **Note: if property contains underscores, like `datetime_format` and `show_disconnect`, you must pass those properties without the underscore.
 See example below.**

 By default, GeoIP is automatically available (no additional download step is required).
 For this reason, the location of the `geoip_data` file is hardcoded in the configuration file.
 The `datetime_format` defaults to `%d/%m/%Y %H:%M:%S` if none is provided.
-Everything else must be set and there is not whitelist of property names.
+Everything else must be set and there is no whitelist of property names.
 This ensures compatibility of this image with future versions of OpenVPN monitor without too much maintenance.

 So a minimal and accessible, yet non-functional, version of OpenVPN Monitor can be reduced to: